Booking Information for Accessible Performances

 This means we leave the house lights on (dimmed), lower the music volume and ensure there will be no strobe effects during the performance.
 Children and families may come and go should they need to.
 With an atmosphere that is non-judgmental, we embrace an enthusiastic response to works!

-We recommend contacting the venue box office to book your tickets.
+We recommend contacting the venue box office to book your tickets for Auslan, captioned and audio described performances.
+Gentle performances can be booked online or via box offices.
 You must advise the booking agent that you require an audio described service and tactile tour when making your booking.
 Tickets for audio described performances and/or tactile performances can be purchased up to five working days prior to the performance.